Emory College Summer Independent Internship Credit Option

-- Complete internship: Minimum hours required 40 hours/week for three weeks or 20 hours/week for six weeks
+- Complete internship: Minimum hours required = 120 (for example: 40 hours/week for three weeks or 20 hours/week for six weeks)

-- Obtain employer evaluation from your supervisor (no later than August 2nd): All employers must submit an evaluation at the completion of the internship.
+- Obtain employer evaluation from your supervisor (no later than August 3rd): All employers must submit an evaluation at the completion of the internship.
 Students will directly upload the evaluation to the online checklist.
 Grades should be posted at the end of the summer, see calendar for guidelines.
-If OISP does not receive an evaluation prior to this date, a grade of Unsatisfactory will be assigned to a student's transcript.
+If OISP does not receive an evaluation prior to expressed deadline, a grade of Unsatisfactory will be assigned to a student's transcript.

-- Review grade in OPUS: OISP will post S/U grade to your course by August 2.
+- Review grade in OPUS: OISP will post S/U grade to your course for summer 2019.

 Academic Course Registration